 - SHIP Acquisitions purchases by the Council of homes through SHIP funding.
-This may involve homes acquired on the open market or directly from financial institutions or investors (portfolio acquisitions). - Buy and Renew Scheme under this scheme the Council can buy sub-standard properties, which have been vacant for over a year, refurbish them and bring them back into use as social housing. - Housing purchased by AHBs through the CALF or CAS schemes.
+This may involve homes acquired on the open market or directly from financial institutions or investors (portfolio acquisitions).
+This is set to be scaled down under Housing for All with no targets or funding from 2022. - Buy and Renew Scheme under this scheme the Council can buy sub-standard properties, which have been vacant for over a year, refurbish them and bring them back into use as social housing. - Housing purchased by AHBs through the CALF or CAS schemes.